 “The more we learn, the more we discover our ignorance.”
 (Percy Bysshe Shelley)

 It Still an Econ Course?
-The Effect of a Standardized Personal Finance Test on the Learning of Economics
+The Effect of a Standardized Personal Finance Test on the Learning of Economics (with Stephen Day and Bruno Sultanum) [PDF]

-Parental Educational Choice and School Vouchers [PDF]
+Parental Educational Choice and School Vouchers

 This paper studies an overlapping generations model of parental educational choice with public and private education alternatives.
-I use survey data from Brazil to estimate the technology parameters via a simulation-based method, and then use those estimations to perform conterfactuals to analyze the impact of private education vouchers.
+I use survey data from Brazil to estimate the technology parameters via a simulation-based method, and then use those estimations to perform counterfactuals to analyze the impact of private education vouchers.
 The results indicate that vouchers generally increase income and reduce inequality, but the welfare gains depend on size and design of the program.

-Race and Private School Choice in Brazil: Theory and Evidence [PDF]
+Race and Private School Choice in Brazil: Theory and Evidence

 This paper investigates the role of race in early educational choice in Brazil.
 I provide evidence that non-white families are 4-5% more likely to place their children in a public school instead of private.
 This lower investment is justified by their lower returns to education.
 I also describe an overlapping generations model with parental investment in children’s human capital and heterogeneity in the returns to education which generates the observed school choice.
 This research shows that race matters for human capital investment, and understanding the returns to this investment can help shape future policies.

-Parental Educational Investment and Social Mobility with Heterogeneous Returns [PDF]
+Parental Educational Investment and Social Mobility with Heterogeneous Returns

 This work analyzes the role of returns to education for parental investment in human capital and social mobility.
 I employ an overlapping generations framework to model the parental investment in children’s human capital in an educational setting with private and public schools.
 Human capital is produced according to a learning technology that takes into account ability, parent’s human capital stock, and returns to education.
 I provide conditions under which there will be a human capital threshold separating households between the two systems.
 Allowing for heterogeneity in the returns to education across racial groups brings the model closer to the data as segregation appears in equilibrium, which may lead to poverty traps and reduced mobility.